Overview

 - **Unpublished state** — Shows a description and a "Publish" button.

-The /present/[id] route renders any view in a fullscreen, app-chrome-free layout.
-It is designed for two use cases:
+The `/present/[id]` route renders any view in a fullscreen, app-chrome-free layout.
+It is designed for three use cases:

-assigned_view_idin their JWTapp_metadataare automatically redirected to/present/{assignedViewId}for every request that is not an explicitly allowed path (see Guest View Isolation).
+2. **Guest view confinement** — Invited guest users with an `assigned_view_id` in their JWT `app_metadata` are automatically redirected to `/present/{assignedViewId}` for every request that is not an explicitly allowed path (see [Guest View Isolation](/docs/features/auth-permissions#guest-view-isolation)).

 | File | Purpose |